 Once you know where you want to begin your hike from, use the trailheads map [1.5 MB PDF] to determine the name of your trailhead.
 The trailhead information page has additional information, including quotas for each trailhead, parking information, and other details.

 2. Check availability of reservations for the trailhead.

 The full trailheads report [25 kb PDF] shows which trailheads are full for certain dates (as of the last-updated date shown at the top of the page).
 If the date or trailhead isn't listed, space is available for at least one person (but not necessarily for your entire group).

 Wilderness permit reservations are available up to 24 weeks (168 days) in advance when the wilderness permit reservation office is open (late November through October).
 You should make reservations as early as possible--some trailheads fill up the full 168 days in advance.
 Reservations are not available two or fewer days in advance.
 Learn more about how to make a reservation.

 4. If you're unable to get a reservation, consider a first-come, first-served permit.

-Wilderness permits are available during business hours at any permit issuing station starting no earlier than 11 am the day before the beginning of your wilderness trip.
+Wilderness permits are available during business hours at any permit issuing station beginning at 11 am the day before the beginning of your wilderness trip.
 Priority for permits for a particular trailhead is given to the closest permit issuing station, though it is possible to obtain a permit for any trailhead at any permit issuing station.
 This mainly affects the most popular trailheads that fill up quickly each morning, such as Little Yosemite Valley trailheads, Lyell Canyon, Cathedral Lakes, among others.